jack17529/FlaskWeatherApp/README.md

 ## Setting Jenkins Pipeline

 Set up jenkins pipeline with 3 jobs which are triggered from github webhook.
 Used Jenkins master and two slave servers on AWS.
 Tested the backend on staging server then deployed it in production using Jenkins Pipeline.
+Steps are present here - https://github.com/jack17529/FlaskWeatherApp/blob/master/jenkins/README.md